 Working in Japan is a completely different experience to working anywhere in the West.
 The Japanese are very hard working people, and they generally work 60 hour work weeks.
 They are also very dedicated to their jobs and are extremely business savvy.

 Your quest to find a job in Japan should start from before you move as getting to the country and then looking for a job can only complicate things.
 Japanese employers will not hire you if you’re not legally entitled to live in the country and they are also generally hesitant in sponsoring a work visa on short notice.

 Jobs in Japan can be quite hard to come by as the workforce is competitive.
 Here are some job boards where you can find vacancies:

-- Daijob: This website is in Japanese but it can be translated.
-It’s also one of the major job search websites in the countries and it also features various articles aimed to help jobseekers.
+- Daijob: This website is one of the major job search websites in the country and it also features various articles aimed to help jobseekers.

 - GaijinPot: Is the other major job search website in the country.
 Apart from vacancies, they also have flat listings and host interesting articles that can help you settle in when you first move to Japan.